 Submissions should include proposals and the manuscript itself.
 By proposal for the book, we mean a brief description of the book’s intellectual and/or historical backgrounds, the intellectual and other work the book emerges from and/or challenges, the overall aims and ambitions of the book, and its organization, with chapter summaries.
 Full manuscripts and proposals must be sent assembled into a single PDF file, including a cover sheet with author name(s), institutional affiliations (if they apply), and contact information.
 Please don’t send any other materials with your submissions.

 We prefer to receive only full manuscripts during our review period, but we understand that for some editors, a provisional “yes” might be helpful and also necessary to move an edited collection forward (especially for editors situated at universities where oversight of professional progress can be extreme).
-In this case, send a proposal of edited collection, as detailed above, including when you expect the book to be finished, and sample, finished chapters (ideally, at least 2 chapters).
+In this case, send a proposal for the edited collection, as detailed above, including when you expect the book to be finished, and sample chapters (ideally, at least 2 chapters, if that's possible).
 Assemble all of this into a single PDF document, including a cover sheet with author name(s), institutional affiliations (if they apply), and contact information.

 We do not review unrevised dissertations.
 Dissertations are written for a very specific audience and cannot be published as is for a more general readership.
 Only dissertations fully rewritten with a general (scholarly/academic) readership in mind will be considered.